HR-1706-119

 Who is hurt

-No group faces a direct material harm.
-The USPS and local government may incur minor administrative costs to update signage, official documents, and records to reflect the new name.
-Individuals or groups who object to honoring Donovan specifically would have their preference unaddressed.
+No group is materially harmed.
+There may be minor administrative costs for updating signage, maps, and official records to reflect the new name, which would be borne by the U.S. Postal Service and any other federal agencies that reference this facility.
+Individuals or groups who oppose honoring Donovan specifically would have their preference unaddressed.

 Supporters argue

-Supporters argue that William J. Donovan — a Buffalo native, World War I Medal of Honor recipient, and founder of the Office of Strategic Services (the precursor to the CIA) — made extraordinary contributions to American national security and military history that merit lasting public recognition.
-They contend that naming a federal facility in his hometown is a fitting and low-cost way to preserve his legacy for future generations.
+Supporters argue that William J. Donovan was a Buffalo native who earned the Medal of Honor in World War I, founded the OSS during World War II, and made lasting contributions to American national security.
+They contend that naming a federal facility in his hometown after him is a fitting and low-cost way to preserve the memory of a historically significant public servant.

 Opponents argue